TonyCWeng/Practice_Problems/notes/java_programming.md

 - || Returns true if either boolean value is true.
 Stops evaluating at first true.
 - | : Or.
 Returns true if either boolean value is true.
 Always evaluates left and right side.
 - ! : reverses trues and false
 - ^ : XOR operator.
-Checks for one true and one false.
+Checks for exactly one true and exactly one false.

 ## Static and Dynamic Typing (data type)
 - In a static typed programming language (such as Java), variables do not need to be defined before they are used.